-The increase in fund management fees is related to the change in fee structure effective upon the contribution of the hospitality assets to Caliber Hospitality, LP in March 2023.
-Fund management fees were based on 1.0% to 1.5% of the unreturned capital contributions in each hospitality fund.
-During the three months ended March 31, 2024, the Company earns a fund management fee of 0.7% of the Caliber Hospitality Trust's enterprise value.
+The increase in fund management fees is related to an increase of managed capital and fees earned from the Caliber Hospitality Trust related to the acquisition of one hotel property.
+Fund management fees were based on 1.0% to 1.5% of the unreturned capital contributions in each fund and a fund management fee of 0.7% of the Caliber Hospitality Trust's enterprise value.